Illustrations by Louise Mézel

 Reviving a dead language

-The old Tupinambá language is now officially extinct, but there are attempts to revive it and online courses for learning it!
+The old Tupinambá language is now officially extinct, but there are attempts to revive it.
 This doesn’t mean, naturally, that there are no languages or indigenous peoples left.
-Currently, there are ca. 350,000 natives living in communities in Brazil and more than 192,000 living in urban centers.
+Currently, there are approximate 350,000 natives living in communities in Brazil and more than 192,000 living in urban centers.
 Out of the 1,300 indigenous languages existing throughout Brazil before colonization, only 180 are still spoken.
-This is also a guesstimate, since even recently a new tribe was detected by Brazilian photographer Ricardo Stuckert.
-Yes, even in this day and age there are human beings living pretty much like they lived 20,000 years ago, without any type of contact with techno-scientific cultures!
+This is also only a guesstimate, since even recently a new tribe was detected by Brazilian photographer Ricardo Stuckert.

 The English Arrival